tc39/proposal-call-this/README.md

 > JHD: Defense model here is that you run code in an environment you trust, but after that anything could happen.
 I use Function.bind.call to protect against this.

+### Method extraction is common but clunky
+???

 ### No other current TC39 proposal addresses method extraction
-There is a proposal for an extension-method operator `::`.
+There is a proposal for an extension-method operator `::` that ostensibly addresses a similar problem.
-However, this proposal does not address method extraction as an explicit non-goal, and it does not overlap with this proposal.
+However, the extension-method proposal does not solve method extraction and explicitly calls it out as an orthogonal non-goal.

-The extension-method proposal is a successor to an older proposal for a bind operator `::`.
+In addition, the extension-method proposal is a successor to an older proposal for a bind operator `::`.
 This older proposal did address method extraction, but it is now inactive.